 These prices quickly cause many people to look for alternatives to custom room additions.
 One very popular alternative is a sunroom—a space that bridges indoor and outdoor spaces with a comfortable supplemental living area.
 The fact that a sunroom usually costs about half of a traditional stick-built addition makes this a very attractive option for many people.

 To the novice, the various terms used for add-on living space can be confusing:

-Stick-built addition: Stick-built is the short-hand term for any kind of structure that is built from scratch.
-In this case, we are referring to house additions, room additions, and other bump-outs that are constructed from wood, concrete, glass, house sheathing, shingles—nearly every component that is used when building a home.
+Stick-built addition: Stick-built is the shorthand term for any kind of structure that is built from scratch.
+In this case, it refers to house additions, room additions, and other bump-outs that are constructed from wood, concrete, glass, house sheathing, and shingles—nearly every component that is used when building a home.
 These additions may have full basements beneath them in regions where that is the norm.
-A true room addition must have full electrical service and must also have HVAC service.
+A true room addition must have full electrical service and HVAC service.
 This type of room addition adds to the official square footage of the house.
 According to the International Energy Conservation Code (IECC), any conditioned living space cannot have more than 40 percent of the wall space given over to glass windows.

-Here are some typical costs for a 15 x 15-ft. sunroom kit:
+Here are some typical costs for a 15-by-15-foot sunroom kit:

 - Starting price for wooden kit sunrooms built with standard materials is about $15,000.

 - Top-of-the-line aluminum and glass kit sunrooms can cost as much as $22,000.